Abhishek182005/COUNTRYFACT-PROJECT/COUNTRY-PROJECT/README.md

         </ol>
   </li>
      <li> <b>Country and Country :- <b> It opens page where enlists the name of all 196 countries along with their capitals, currency <br>
      and region.
-It has taken data by extracting it from
+It has taken data by extracting it from COUNTRIESANDCAPITAL.csv of Static folder.
   </li>
 </ul>
 Also navbaar is provided to make the toggle between the pages easier.